Policies and Guidelines

 Withdrawal from an AQ course has a corresponding financial implication.
 To withdraw from a course after registration, the student should notify the ASPIRE Office immediately by sending an email to firstname.lastname@example.org.
 Note that non-participation in a course does not presume formal withdrawal.

-If withdrawal is made prior to the commencement date of the session, a refund of tuition fee less a $100 non-refundable processing fee will be issued.
+If withdrawal is made prior to the commencement date of the session, including those for medical reasons or ineligibility, a refund of tuition fee less a $100 non-refundable processing fee will be issued.

 Full refunds are issued if a course is cancelled by the University.

 Refunds are only issued in the same tender used for payment.
 No interest is paid on refunded tuition.
-Refunds take approximately 7-10 business days to process.
+Refunds are processed in approximately 10 business days.

-Withdrawing from a course after its midpoint will result in a failing grade and no refund of tuition.
+Withdrawal requests received after the last refund date stated on the university refund schedule will result in a failing grade and no refund of tuition.

 Requests to defer a course to the following session must be received prior to the commencement date of the session, and is contingent on space availability.
 Students may defer only from Spring to Summer, OR from Fall to Winter sessions; however, not from Spring/Summer to Fall/Winter.
 Submit the deferral request in writing by sending an email to email@example.com.